Ruby Quickstart

 Remember to replace <YOUR_API_KEY>

-with the Secret Key you have just obtained in the previous step.
+with the Secret Key you obtained in the previous step.

 Congratulations!
 You should now have a PDP container running.
 You can always check the status of the container